 You will notice right away that White Night uses a black and white color palette that clearly offers a very stylized look.
 While we have all seen this style used many times before, what can't be gleaned from a quick glance is the fact that this game uses its minimal color choice to its advantage by implementing plenty of mechanics that are dependent on the way light is shone in your immediate environment.
-So instead of jumping on the bandwagon and using a black and white theme for what is now considered an easily created look that covers up imperfections, OSome Studio has chosen to build their game around this color choice and in doing so have the clear advantage of being able to use it in a unique way that presents some very clever puzzles to the player.
+So instead of jumping on the bandwagon and using a black and white theme for what is now considered an easily created look that covers up imperfections, OSome Studio has chosen to build their game around this color choice and in doing so has the clear advantage of being able to use it in a unique way that presents some very clever puzzles to the player.

 Listen people, shit just goat serious.
 Your life was great, you rampaged through the city, flew a jetpack, shot humans with baseballs, went to outer space,..., basically you've had some goat old fun.
 But something has gone awry and your billy is now a threatened zombie goat that needs to eat in order to survive.
 Such is the tragic story follow-up to the original Goat Simulator, GoatZ.